-- Prior to kindergarten entry, a nonmedical exemption form must be submitted at each interval in the ACIP Birth-18 years immunization schedule at which immunizations are due.
-The ACIP immunization schedule is incorporated in Section II (B).
-This documentation is required only for those vaccines required to prevent the diseases listed in Section II (A).
+- 1. Prior to kindergarten entry, a nonmedical exemption form must be submitted at each interval in the ACIP birth-18 years immunization schedule at which immunizations are due.
+This documentation is required only for those vaccines required to prevent the diseases listed in section II (A).
 Exemptions will expire at the time next immunizations are due according to the ACIP birth-18 years immunization schedule or when the student is enrolled to attend kindergarten. - 2.
 From kindergarten through twelfth grade, a nonmedical exemption form must be submitted once per school year.
-Exemptions will expire annually on June 30th, the last official day of the school year. - D. In the event of an outbreak of disease against which immunization is required, no exemption or exception from immunization shall be recognized and exempted persons may be subject to exclusion from school and quarantine. - E. All information distributed to the parent(s) by school districts regarding immunization shall inform them of their rights under Section III (A-D).
+Exemptions will expire annually on June 30th, the last official day of the school year. - D. In the event of an outbreak of disease against which immunization is required, no exemption or exception from immunization shall be recognized and exempted persons may be subject to exclusion from school and quarantine. - E. All information distributed to parent(s) by school districts regarding immunizations shall inform them of their rights in section III (A-D).